We live in some interesting times.

 It is during these times when I’m most able to reach out to people I love, engage in difficult conversations, apologize when I’m wrong, offer empathy to someone who is struggling, or be wholeheartedly joyful and creative.
-It is in these times of stillness when I feel the most human, when I’m most connected to our shared experience and common humanity.
+It is in these times of stillness when I feel the most human, when I’m most connected to our common humanity.

 As Harari writes: “When biotech merges with infotech, it will produce Big Data algorithms that can monitor and understand my feelings much better than I can, and then authority will probably shift from humans to computers.
 My illusion of free will is likely to disintegrate as I encounter institutions, corporations, and government agencies that understand and manipulate what was until now, my inaccessible inner realm”.